A woman running through the air with her laptop.

 Breaking free from helplessness is a process involving self-awareness, intentional choices, and a commitment to personal growth.
 It’s about embracing a life that aligns with your values and aspirations.
 So, give it some thought – you have the power to shape your own story.

 I hope these tips helped.
+The image sums up my tips.
 Next, I will share with you my final thoughts.

 Final thoughts